shrideio/shoebox/README.md

   - Storage: 30 GB
   - Network: 1 IPv4 address

-> INFO: The setup with minor adjustments should work on any other popular Linux distributive.
-However, it was tested and staged on CentOS 7.0, that is why this OS mention as a requirement.
+> INFO: This setup was tested and staged on CentOS 7.0, that is why this OS mention as a requirement.
+However, with minor adjustments (if any) it should work on any other popular Linux distributive.

-Considering the physical host there are three options to choose from.
+Considering the physical host, there are three options to choose from.

-> IMPORTANT: None of the vendors listed below has a sponsorship or advertisement agreement with the authors, likewise the authors are not responsible or liable for any damage or inconvenience caused by actions or inactions of the vendors.
+> IMPORTANT: None of the vendors listed below have a sponsorship or advertisement agreement with the authors.
+Likewise the authors are not responsible or liable for any damage or inconvenience caused by actions or inactions of the vendors.

 1. Rent a Linux VPS.